MichMATYCwebsite/MichMATYC/content/events/2021/maa-michmatyc-conf-2021.md

 April 9: MAA Polya lecturer Charlie Hadlock, Fun with Auctions<br/>
 April 16: William Dunham, The Infinitude of Primes: Euclid, Euler, Erdős<br/>

 Submissions for **contributed talks** by undergraduate students, graduate students, high school teachers, and college/university faculty **accepted until March 19**.
-Please visit the MAA Michigan Section's conference website for details.
-Registration and program details will be available on the conference website in March.
+Please visit the MAA Michigan Section's <a href="http://sections.maa.org/michigan/meetings/2021_Spring_annual_meeting.html">conference website</a> for details.
+Registration and program details will be available on the <a href="http://sections.maa.org/michigan/meetings/2021_Spring_annual_meeting.html">conference website</a> in March.